evyperez/angular-directive/README.md

 # AngularDirective

 Project made using Angular.
-This is a example of how to use phone directive.
+This is a example of how to use phone directive and form validation.

+## Production

+Deploy using Netlify.
+You can see the project on [Netlify](https://magical-sherbet-b9762e.netlify.app)

 ## Development server

+1. Run `npm i` to install all dependencies

-Run `ng serve` for a dev server.
+2. Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding